hi-rustin/hi-rustin.rs/_posts/2024-02-01-pre-RFC-cargo-information.md

 ## NPM

 npm has a similar command called `npm info`.
-This command allows users to get information about a package from the command line.

 For example:

 ```sh